 - a.
-When a member bodysubmitter representing government, an organization or an international consortium requests a new project for CJK Unified Ideograph extension or the IRG's current collection is near completion.
-He IRG may decide at an IRG meeting to call for submission of new ideographs to form a new collection.
-The IRG will specify the deadline for submission. - b.
-The IRG will give a name to the new collection using the year of the call (in four-digit format)11. - c.
-Each member body/international consortium submitter with proposed ideographs must submit the ideographs before the specified deadline with the required data described in Section 2 of this document. - d.
+When a submitter representing government, an organization or an international consortium requests a new project for CJK Unified Ideograph extension or IRG's current collection is near completion, IRG may decide at an IRG meeting to call for submission of new ideographs to form a new collection.
+IRG will specify the deadline for submission. - b.
+IRG will give a name to the new collection using the year of the call (in four-digit format)11. - c.
+Each submitter with proposed ideographs must submit the ideographs before the specified deadline with the required data described in Section 2 of this document. - d.
 Submitters must ensure that the ideographs are submitted with all the required information.
-If only minor problems are encountered, such as some required information is found missing or misplaced, the IRG chief editor or technical editor may ask the submitter to re-submit the information or supply additional information.
+If only minor problems are encountered, such as some required information is found missing or misplaced, the IRG chief editor may ask the submitter to re-submit the information or supply additional information.
 Otherwise, the submission may be rejected because consolidation with other submissions cannot be carried out. - e.
 An initial review of all submissions for a new collection will be done during an IRG meeting to estimate the size of the collection.
-The IRG will use the guidelines given in Annex L to estimate the number of working sets for the collection.
-If multiple working sets are deemed necessary, the IRG meeting will determine how the collection will be split so that the IRG can work on one working set at a time.
+IRG will use the guidelines given in Annex L to estimate the number of working sets for the collection.
+If multiple working sets are deemed necessary, IRG meeting will determine how the collection will be split so that IRG can work on one working set at a time.
 The decision on the number of working sets may be revised after the review of the first consolidation in an IRG meeting as stated in 3.4.f.